Creative Research and Fashion Practice

 Reflective writing, business reports and presentat

 This course uses a range of teaching and learning settings including lectures, seminars, workshops, tutorials, situated learning (e.g. ‘live’ projects) and independent learning.
-The aim is to develop an environment that allows you to progressively take ownership and direction of your learning so that you may develop as independent, life-long learners.
+The aim is to create an environment that allows you to take ownership and direction of your work so that you develop as an independent learner.

-Master’s level study, relating to an individual and independent design practice, involves intense critical self-reflection; this is achieved through self-directed projects where you will have the opportunity to negotiate your learning and assessment requirements.
+Design practice at master’s level requires you to critically reflect on your own development.
+You’ll do this through self-directed projects where you’ll have the opportunity to negotiate your own learning and assessment requirements.

 What about after uni?

-Graduates may also continue their research through a practice-based PhD.
+After graduating, you may also choose to continue your research through a practice-based PHD.

-The programme team works with a number of key organisations and companies each year including the Maxmara Fashion Group based in Italy, H&M based in Stokholm, B-Bax based in China and a range of locally based fashion brands in Manchester.
+The programme team for this fashion design postgraduate course works with a number of key organisations and companies each year.
+These include the Maxmara Fashion Group based in Italy, H&M based in Stockholm, B-Bax based in China and a range of locally-based fashion brands in Manchester.

-At the same time you will benefit from our membership with the British Fashion Council.
-We are able to take part in important competitions with significant fashion brands as well as being invited to showcase portfolio work at industry events.
-We have won the British Fashion Council Best Colleges Portfolio award many times in recent years and this is testament to our industry-ready portfolio of work.
+You’ll also benefit from our membership with the British Fashion Council.
+As a result of this, we’re able to take part in important competitions with significant fashion brands, as well as being invited to showcase portfolio work at industry events.
+We have won the British Fashion Council Best Colleges Portfolio award many times in recent years and this is a testament to our industry-ready portfolio of work.

-In China we have partnership agreements that provide students with unique employment prospects, including teaching and working with design brands whilst establishing their own fashion label.
+In China, we have partnership agreements that provide students with unique employment prospects, including teaching and working with design brands while establishing their own fashion label.